1. IEEE Signal Processing Magazine

 In each case, the contributions are to be judged on the basis of uniqueness, innovation, and wide acceptance.
 For the latter categories, it is important that the nominator points out clearly what the individual’s technical contribution was to a group effort.
 In addition, you should add what were the specific technical contributions that the nominee made, which made the achievement possible.

-Please submit your nomination no later than 1 March.
-Submit the online nomination form on the IEEE website.
+Please submit your nomination no later than 7 February.
+Again the online nomination form can be found at http://www.ieee.org/membership_services/membership/fellows/fellows_nomination.html.
 Questions on the IEEE Fellow nomination process should be sent to email@example.com.

 There are many deserving members of the Signal Processing Society.
-The Society encourages you to help them get the recognition that comes with being an IEEE Fellow.
+We encourage you to help them get the recognition that comes with being an IEEE Fellow.